 Browser support

-Built-in AI lands engine by engine.
+Web AI support lands engine by engine, and it is desktop-only for now: mobile browsers, including Chrome and Edge on iOS and Android, don’t expose these APIs yet.
 Where it isn’t there yet, every package is a feature-detected no-op so your code doesn’t crash; render whatever fallback UI you want.

 | Package | Chrome | Edge | Safari | Firefox |